 The acronym STEEPLE stands for the social, technological, economic, environmental, political, legal and ethical factors you’ll need to research so you can consider the impact each one may have on your business plan.

 To break each one down a little further:

 This speaks to cultural trends.
-Customers are attracted to businesses that reflect their own social values and this can impact their buying decisions.
+Businesses attract customers who share the same social values and this can impact their buying decisions.
 It’s about the perceptions and feelings consumers have about your industry.

 This is how tech impacts your business daily.
-From payment processing to order fulfillment, tech can have a broad reach across your business and may impact decisions that offer a better customer experience or make your business more competitive.
+From payment processing to order fulfillment, tech can have a broad reach across your business.
+It may impact decisions that offer a better customer experience or make your business more competitive.

 Economic factors are generally influenced at a national or global level.
-High unemployment, a pending recession or soaring interest rates can all impact what’s going on now and in the future for various industries, so focus on ones that could directly impact your potential customers.
+High unemployment, a pending recession or soaring interest rates can all impact what’s going on now and in the future for various industries.
+Therefore, focus on ones that could directly impact your potential customers.

 Depending on your industry this may or may not be a factor.
 Consider how environmental issues could affect things like your supply chain.
 If a drought in a particular state could mean you’re left short on product, this would be something you want to examine the broader impact of.

 If your micro industry could see potential effects due to changes in government policy (like agriculture), or something like tax reform could jeopardize profit margins, think critically at what that would look like for your business.